Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper, we have extended the SW/QNM correspondence to the extremal RN black hole in asymptotically flat spacetime.
-Due to the coalescence of the inner and outer horizons, the radial perturbation equation naturally maps to the DCHE.
 Our main analytical result is the exact construction of the dictionary between the scalar perturbations of the extremal RN black hole and the parameters of the quantum $N_f=2$ SW curve.
+Based on this mapping, we derived the geometric reductions of the radial equation at two critical physical thresholds.
+Specifically, we demonstrated that the superradiance limit ($\omega \to q$) and the mass decoupling limit ($\omega \to m_p$) force the DCHE to degenerate into the Whittaker equation and the RDCHE, respectively.
+Remarkably, our exact dictionary flawlessly translates these geometric reductions into the canonical weak-coupling limit and the flavor-decoupling flow in the corresponding supersymmetric gauge theory.

 Numerically, we verified the robustness of our quantization condition.
-For neutral scalar perturbations ($q=0$), the evaluation of the NS free energy up to the 12-instanton order yielded resonant frequencies consistent with known numerical results.
-More significantly, for neutral massive scalars ($m_p \neq 0$), our analytic framework successfully tracked the fundamental mode ($l=0$) into the quasi-resonance regime, explicitly illustrating the cutoff of dissipation ($\text{Im}(\omega) \to 0$) due to the asymptotic mass barrier.
+For both neutral and charged massless scalar perturbations, the evaluation of the NS free energy yielded resonant frequencies in agreement with state-of-the-art numerical benchmarks.
+More significantly, for neutral massive scalars ($m_p \neq 0$), our analytic framework successfully tracked the fundamental mode ($\ell=0$) into the quasi-resonance regime, explicitly illustrating the cutoff of dissipation ($\text{Im}(\omega) \to 0$) due to the asymptotic mass barrier.
 This demonstrates the method's capability to resolve the singularity coalescence of the DCHE arising at the strict extremal limit, where standard numerical techniques may face limitations.

+Building on this, we provided the first predictions for the discrete global QNMs spectrum of simultaneously charged and massive scalar fields at strict extremality.
+Furthermore, our 12-instanton evaluation successfully extracted the precise real oscillation frequencies that were previously absent in asymptotic analyses.

-Looking ahead, the geometric framework established here paves the way for two possible directions.
-The first is the calculation of QNM for charged scalar fields, and the second is mathematically accommodating the distinct asymptotic behavior of quasi-bound states.
-We plan to systematically explore these physically rich spectra in future investigations.
+Looking ahead, finding a systematic analytic approach to resolve the QNMs spectrum problems in more situations remains an intriguing open question.
+Another promising direction is to make this framework mathematically accommodating the distinct asymptotic behavior of quasi-bound states.
+We plan to systematically explore these physically rich boundaries and spectra in future investigations.